kroxiksut/project-chloya/README.md

 ## Roadmap

 - [x] Define the initial CHLOYA concept.
-- [x] Define the meaning of the name and the main directions of the methodology.
+- [x] Define the core ideas behind the name and the main directions of the methodology.
 - [ ] Split the methodology into topic-focused Markdown documents.
 - [ ] Review and refine each document through several iterations.
 - [ ] Publish the first public version of the methodology.